fish-quant/fq-segmentation/docs/data.md

 ```

 ## Test data
 Already processed test data can be downloaded from [**Dropbox**](https://www.dropbox.com/sh/yr1s5olqwkvyx0i/AADH0QQtdNuWWq7z9wgQpLiOa?dl=0).
-With these data, the different analysis steps can be verified.
+With these data, you can verify if the different analysis steps are properly executed.